elta/Cross-SDK/README.md

 This is a OpenSource Cross Platform SDK.

-The development project for Cross-SDK is https://github.com/elta/Cross-SDK.
-The development repository is https://github.com/elta/Cross-SDK.git

 Our aim is build a user friendly Cross SDK for a Real Time GNU/Linux system which using LLVM/Clang as default compiler, you are welcome to use and hack this project, we can make it better together.

-I'll try my best to fix all the toolchain bugs, and keep the other members maintain their part of the SDK.

 ===============================================================================
 Version History: